Last Updated on March 20, 2026 by Admin

 5. Critical Facilities Operations & Maintenance Engineer

-Post-construction O&M is now a massive hiring segment—especially for Tier III and Tier IV facilities.
+Post-construction O&M is now a massive hiring segment — especially for Tier III and Tier IV facilities.
+Skills include system troubleshooting, preventive maintenance, incident response, and BMS/EPMS monitoring.
+These roles offer long-term stability and clear career progression.

 6. Health, Safety & Environment (HSE) Specialist for Data Centers